jenciso/blog/content/post/how-setup-your-noto-color-emoji-fonts.md

 tags:
   - ubuntu
   - emoji
+categories:
+  - linux
 ---

-## Background
+## Intro

 Ubuntu 18.04 LTS ships with all-new color emoji for use in messaging apps, text editors, and also on the web.
 Emoji is nothing new for Ubuntu.
-Older versions of Ubuntu come with simple black-and-white emoticons.In Ubuntu 16.04 LTS it could be a little hard to install it.
-So, here are th step to install it manually
+Older versions of Ubuntu come with simple black-and-white emoticons, but what about if you want to use color emoji in Ubuntu 16.04 LTS, you need to install the right font to use it, the steps could be a little hard.
+So, here are the steps that I needed to install it.

 ## Steps

-* Download from https://www.google.com/get/noto.
-If you prefer, you could download it directly from [here](https://noto-website-2.storage.googleapis.com/pkgs/NotoColorEmoji-unhinted.zip)
+* Download the Noto Color Emoji font from [here](https://www.google.com/get/noto), or if you prefer, you could download it directly from [here](https://noto-website-2.storage.googleapis.com/pkgs/NotoColorEmoji-unhinted.zip)

-* Copy the ttf file into the `.fonts` dir
+* Then, copy the ttf file into your `.fonts` dir

 ```shell
 $ cd ~/Downloads